3/4" Solid Color Tyvek®

 Once breast cancer has been discovered and diagnosed, treatment can begin.
 One's physician will determine what is the best treatment plan based on the patient's specific case and the stage and severity of the cancer.
 Treatment options include drugs that disable or kill cancer cells, such as chemotherapy, hormone therapy, and targeted biologic agents.
 Surgical treatment includes a mastectomy that removes the breast entirely or a lumpectomy, in which a portion of the breast is removed along with the cancer.
 Nipple-sparing mastectomies remove the cancerous tissue but save the nipple and as much of the tissue that surrounds it as possible.
 Radiation is yet another method of treatment that can be used on the whole breast or part of it.

 The key to educating people about breast cancer lies in raising awareness of the disease.
 One of the high-profile ways to do this is to wear wristbands and ribbons that convey concern about breast cancer.
-Wristbands and ribbons meant for breast cancer awareness are colored pink, and October is the month dedicated to breast cancer awareness.
+Breast cancer awareness bracelets and ribbons are colored pink, and October is the month dedicated to breast cancer awareness.
+That month is the most common time to wear a breast cancer ribbon bracelet to show support/raise awareness.
 There are other ways to raise awareness about this disease as well, including social media activity and blog posts.
 All of these venues help to get people's attention about breast cancer and create interest in learning about how to detect and fight the disease.